bhallasaksham/Thread-Library/README.md

 ### Testing the queue API

-To test whether our API is truly generic, we decided perform all queue
+To test whether our API is truly generic, we decided to perform all queue
 operations on 2 different data types.
 To make sure our queue handles
 all the edge cases, we wrote a total of 29 tests.